ansible-collections/community.general/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9 and 2.10 releases and the current development version of Ansible.
+Tested with the current Ansible 2.9, ansible-base 2.10 and ansible-core 2.11 releases and the current development version of ansible-core.
 Ansible versions before 2.9.10 are not supported.

 ## External requirements